agabor/docs/_includes/js/objects.md

 ## Data Types

 So far we've used values with type `String`, `Number`, and `Parse.Object`.
-Parse also supports `Date`s and `null`.
+MSG also supports `Date`s and `null`.
 You can nest `JSON Object`s and `JSON Array`s to store more structured data within a single `Parse.Object`.
 Overall, the following types are allowed for each field in your object:

 * String => `String`
 * Number => `Number`